 XDB-SRA, an extension of DB-SRA, is an assessment method approved by the SSC for use in data-moderate assessments.
 XDB-SRA can be implemented within a Bayesian framework, with the priors for the parameters updated based on index data.
 The additional parameters in XDB-SRA compared with DB-SRA include the catchability coefficient (q) for each index of abundance, and the extent of observation variance additional to that inferred from sampling error (a).
-The priors for these parameters have a weakly informative log-normal and a uniform distribution, respectively.
+The priors for these parameters have a weakly informative log-normal and a uniform assessments in a STAR panel in 2013, the first year data-moderate assessments were conducted on the West Coast.

+distribution, respectively.
 While XDB-SRA is an approved data-moderate assessment model, it can also be parameterized to incorporate compositional data.